MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	![Copy File to Remote Desktop](images/vm-windows-copy-file-to-remote.png)

 	_Copy File to Remote Desktop_

+	> If you you are using MacOS, please open the R file and copy the text content, then create a file with the same name and use notepad to paste the content

 1. To run the **acpclust.R** file, we have to install some packages to R. In the RStudio's right corner panel, click **Packages** tab, and click **Install Packages** button.